Industry information at your fingertips

 To collect their screams, which are needed by Monsters, Inc., the utility company that provides energy to Monstropolis City.
 It's becoming more and more difficult nowadays to enter children's bedrooms through their closets, scare them while they sleep, and collect their screams, what with all the movies, television programs, and videogames that depict large amounts of violence, desensitizing the children (as is discussed in a Monsters Incorporated commercial in the movie).

 They've been told by Mr Waternoose that children are poisonous.
 Just touching one can be lethal to a monster.
-To even return with so much as a child's sock hanging from your fur results in elaborate decontamination by the CDA (Child Detection Agency).
+To even return with so much as a child's sock hanging from their fur results in elaborate decontamination by the CDA (Child Detection Agency).

 Sulley and Randall are the two scariest monsters at Monsters, Inc., and each night they bring back the most canisters filled with screams.
 They both want to retain their positions as Number One on the Scare Total list.